JonConnorATI/Donuts/README.md

 ## What Next

 I hope this has been helpful and you've successfully installed and ran the tests.
-You can now point this framework at any website and automate tests by writing your own feature files, step definitions and page methods.
+You can now point this framework at any web site and automate tests by writing your own feature files, step definitions and page methods.

 If you get stuck there's unlimited resources to tap into on the web.
 A big part of becoming an automation test engineer is finding out how to do things yourself.
 I come across automation scenarios every day where I don't know what to do to overcome an issue, so I just type `Selenium Java ....my issue...` into a google search, there's usually hundreds of others who've had the same problem.